 As a direct result of its merger with Southern Pacific, UP now dominates the key Laredo gateway for U.S.-Mexico rail traffic with approximately 90% of the carloads at Laredo to and from the U.S. in 1996.
 See Exhibit 1.
 The STB identified this dominance as an anticompetitive impact of the merger, and provided Tex Mex trackage rights to ensure effective competition for NAFTA traffic.
-However, we project that the Tex Mex trackage rights, restricted as they are and even with concessions made by UP to allow bi-directional flow, still leaves UP with a 85.6% Exercise that a significantly stronger competitive alternative in Tex Mex.
+However, we project that the Tex Mex trackage rights, restricted as they are and even with concessions made by UP to allow bi-directional flow, still leaves UP with a 85.6% market share at Laredo.
+The Tex Mex/KCS proposal would reduce the UP share to 77.4%, providing shippers with a significantly stronger competitive alternative in Tex Mex.
 This is due to the fact that Tex Mex would have an owned, and less circuitous route, not overly dependent on trackage rights over the lines of parallel competitors.
 The proposal would allow Tex Mex to interchange directly with BN at Rosenberg, providing a Houston bypass interchange, and with KCS at Beaumont, providing an alternate route into and out of Houston.
 See attached Exhibits 1, 2, and 3 for an accurate projection of the traffic flows and market shares into and out of Laredo if the Tex Mex/KCS proposed plan was adopted.